GoogleCloudPlatform/bigquery-utils/tools/terraform_sync_tool/README.md

 ## Prerequisite
 Before building the terraform sync tool, please ensure that billing and Cloud Build are enabled for your Cloud project.

-You'll need to install Terragrunt(https://terragrunt.gruntwork.io/docs/getting-started/install)

 ## What is Terragrunt?
-Terragrunt is a framework on top of Terraform with some new tools out-of-the-box.
+Terragrunt(https://terragrunt.gruntwork.io/docs/getting-started/install) is a framework on top of Terraform with some new tools out-of-the-box.
 Using new files *.hcl and new keywords, you can share variables across terraform modules easily.

 ## Folder Structure